 The student will carry out a project with a group external to the program.
 The students will become either group leaders or members.
-Students will meet in small groups at a central field location to review theory from Saturday classes, integrate this learning, and apply it to professional and personal experience.
-The student will also work on a Constructive Action project.
+Students will meet in small groups at a central field

-HUS-641 Community, Politics and Social Justice 2 credits
+HUS-641 Ethical Principles of Social Justice in Social Service Agencies 2 credits